 For random samples we used hand tools, measuring one log at the time.
 For whole loads, we measured total volume and used industry averages to obtain an estimate for the real timber volume.

 You’ve been using Timbeter now for 4 months.
 What are your first impressions of the app?

-We were amazed on how quick and precise the app was.
-After a couple of attempts it was very easy to perform measurements, review results and obtain all necessary details about incoming deliveries.
+We were amazed at how quick and precise the app was.
+After a couple of attempts, it was very easy to perform measurements, review results and obtain all the necessary details about incoming deliveries.

 How easy is it to get started with Timbeter?

 I would describe it as “point, click, enjoy”.
 Really, it’s not much more than that.
 You take a photo of your logs, adjust reference size, get your results.
 Later you sit in front of your office computer and review the photo in larger detail and fix a couple of logs that are not correctly recognized because of shadows or dirt.